-Each space has its own unique acoustic characteristics that require a different masking spectrum to provide optimum privacy and productivity:
+Each space has its own unique acoustic characteristics that require a different masking spectrum to provide optimum privacy and productivity.
+Examples of unique spaces include:

 - Open structure versus ceiling tile